Our Lady of the Lake University: Academics

-Our Lady of the Lake University currently offers Bachelor's degrees in 33 areas of study, Master's degrees in 14 areas of study, and two doctoral degree programs.
-Classes are offered through traditional weekday, weekend and online formats.
+As of 2026, Our Lady of the Lake University offers Bachelor's degrees in 24 areas of study, Master's degrees in 16 areas of study, and three doctoral degree programs.
+In the fall of 2025 OLLU would start the process of cutting underperforming programs and closing enrollment for affected majors.
+Some majors impacted include Biomathematics, Chemistry, English, History, Comparative Mexican American Studies, Sociology, Spanish, Theology, and Leadership Studies, Classes are offered through traditional weekday, weekend and online formats.
 The university also offers classes on its satellite campuses in The Woodlands, near Houston, and in the Rio Grande Valley in La Feria, Texas.

 Campus

 The university's historic Main Building was completed in 1895.
 Today, it is home to the university cafeteria, several classrooms and offices, and the Veronica Salazar Media Center.

 Sacred Heart Conventual Chapel, completed in 1923, was designed by architect Leo M. J. Dielmann.

 The University Wellness and Activities Center (UWAC) and adjacent athletic fields are home to the university's athletic teams, as well as exercise facilities for student use.

 The university has four residence halls.
-Three of these (Ayres, Centennial, and Flores) are traditional dorm-style housing, with the Slater Apartments providing apartment-style housing.
+Three of these (Ayres, Pacelli, Centennial, and Flores) are traditional dorm-style housing, with the Slater Apartments formerly known as Lake-View Apartments providing apartment-style housing.

 Students are served by the VIA Metropolitan Transit system for free with student IDs.